 Did your teenager land their first job?
-Now is the perfect time to start talking about personal finances.
+Then it’s a good time to start talking about opening a teen checking account.

-Some banks require a minimum balance to open a checking account, and could have various monthly fees.
-Some are fixed for easy budgeting, while others waive fees with certain account usage or maintaining a specific balance.
+Some banks have monthly fees for high school checking accounts and may require a minimum balance to open the account.
+Some fees are fixed for easy budgeting, while others fees could be waived with certain account usage or by maintaining a specific balance.